aws-samples/aws-hpc-recipes/recipes/res/res_demo_env/docs/full_stack_usage.md

 # Using the combination template

-The bi-res-demo.yaml file combines the cloud resources (aka Batteries Included) template and the RES installation template (ResearchAndEngineeringStudio.template.json).
+The [res-demo.yaml](../assets/res-demo.yaml) template combines the cloud resources (aka Batteries Included) template and the RES installation template.
 This combination template offers a few advantages:

 1. A single cloud stack helps building and tearing down the environment
 2. Fewer input parameters